W-W-M/W-W-M.github.io/_pages/about.md

 LEaDing Fellows Postdocs Programme, I spent two years and two months worked in the Delft University of Technology, co-supervised by Prof. Jun Wu, Charlie C.L.
 Wang, and Fred van Keulen.
 From July 2018 to Nov 2020, I worked as a postdoc researcher at Dalian University of Technology, supervised by Prof. Baocai Yin.
-One of my work received the International Society of Structural and Multidisciplinary Optimization (ISSMO)/ Springer prize, and the other work received the GDC 2021 Best Paper Award.
+My research works were received the International Society of Structural and Multidisciplinary Optimization (ISSMO)/ Springer prize, the GDC 2021 Best Paper Award, and the first Test-of-Time Award of Siggraph Asia (2023), etc.

 Education
 ======